Contracts Down, but Recently Rising

 Backcountry vs. Mid-Country vs. the Waterfront Associations

-One of the things that make Greenwich so attractive is that we have a variety of communities and at the high-end Greenwich gives you a lot of choices.
-Over $5 million, you have your choice of Backcountry with 4 acres and excellent privacy; mid-country with one and two acre lots and closer to downtown; and the waterfront associations; Belle Haven (including Field Point Circle), Indian Harbor and Mead Point.
+One of the things that make Greenwich so attractive is that we have a variety of communities and the high-end Greenwich gives you a lot of choices.
+Over $5 million, you have your choice of Backcountry with 4 acres and excellent privacy; mid-country with one and two-acre lots and closer to downtown; and the waterfront associations; Belle Haven (including Field Point Circle), Indian Harbor, and Mead Point.

-The biggest percentage increase in sales over $5 million and highest sales YTD goes to backcountry.
-Greatest increase in number of sales goes to mid-country and greatest increase in sales in a single association easily goes to Belle Haven.
+The biggest percentage increase in sales is over $5 million and the highest sales YTD goes to the backcountry.
+The greatest increase in a number of sales goes to mid-country and the greatest increase in sales in a single association easily goes to Belle Haven.